Garduña

 As a secret society, the Garduña is very attractive for conspiracism, according to the historian Sanchiz.
-It was supposedly active for over 400 years in Spain and, among other things, it supposedly carried out the dirty work of the Inquisition.
+It was supposedly active for over 400 years in Spain, and, among other things, it supposedly carried out the dirty work of the Inquisition.
 In serious Spanish studies about bandolerismo (outlaws) and social disorders (very frequent in Andalusia in the 19th century), there is not a single mention of the Garduña.

+According to historian John Dickie, the Garduña was a fictional organisation that appeared from nowhere in a very popular French pulp novel published in 1845.
+The author probably based the story on Miguel de Cervantes’ short story "Rinconete and Cortadillo".
+An Italian translation in 1847 spread the myth in Italy.